-He is seen by many as the Victorian version of Dr Harold Shipman, but, he was never actually convicted of a murder.
+He is seen by many as an early version of Dr Harold Shipman, but, he was never actually convicted of a murder.

 Over 160 of his patients died under suspicious circumstances.
 He was tried and acquitted for the murder of one patient in 1957, another count of murder was withdrawn by the prosecution in what has been described as 'an abuse of process'.